JazzMaster/LazGFX/README.md

 	This above uses WinAPI, not SDL for BGI support.
 So dont come beggin me for help.
 	It is the windows equivalent of using X11 core libs.

-	WinDos, WinMouse, and WinCrt units I believe were rewritten in Delphi by Borland.
+	WinDos, WinMouse, and WinCrt units were re-written by this guy, it seems.
-    The FPC equivalents should work ok.

 Mac: